saikos/careoss/README.md

 businesses, governments, and other organizations offers a constantly expanding ground for collaboration, business development and innovation.

-The workshop aims to bring together members of the FLOSS community to discuss the critical underpinnings of a decision to release software with a Free/Libre Open Source License.
+The workshop aims to bring together researchers, practitioners and members of the FLOSS community to discuss the critical underpinnings of a decision to release software with a Free/Libre Open Source License.
 The goal is to identify and elaborate on the pragmatic concerns involved in the decision, covering aspects that include, but are not